 You will be invited to attend an ‘out-of-hours’ interview to discuss your child’s progress, their learning and development, and/or your expectations for their experience at ACC.
-We strongly recommend that you return the interview invitation form by the due date to secure an interview time with the educators to discuss your child’s progress.
+We strongly recommend that you access the interview booking link sent via email in a timely fashion to secure an interview time with the educators to discuss your child’s progress.

 Access to Educators

 Aside from the Parent/Teacher interviews throughout the year, each Room Leader/Kindergarten Teacher is also available during their allocated planning time to answer questions, to meet to discuss concerns or research information about particular matters occurring within the room environment.